sabbyt/react-native-vlc/README.md

 #### Android

-First add the Jitpack source to your repositories
+First add the Jitpack source and the local source to your repositories

 ```diff
 allprojects {